Exploiting Sparsity for Semi-Algebraic Set Volume Computation: General sparse volume computation

 which is the branched formulation associated to Theorem \ref{main}.
 Here one can see that $\mu^{\ast}_1$ and $\mu^{\ast}_3$ can be computed independently in parallel, and then re-injected in the problem to which $\mu^{\ast}_2$ is the solution.
 One can add the following Stokes constraints:

 We can compute analytically

 In Figure \ref{fig:4dprism} we compare the two sparse formulations with and without Stokes constraints.
-Surprisingly the linear formulation is faster than the branched one for small relaxation degrees.
+Surprisingly the linear formulation is faster than the branched one for small relaxation degrees{, most probably because at this level of precision the branching costs more in terms of constructing and parsing the LMIs than it saves in computational time}.
 When going deeper in the hierarchy we see the advantage of the branched formulation where more computations are done in parallel.
 As observed in the previous example however, the branched formulation seems to have problems to converge to the optimal value on an early relaxation.
 While the values of both formulations without Stokes constraints almost coincide, the values of the linear formulation with Stokes are strictly better than the ones of the accelerated branched formulation.
-This further supports our conjecture that formulations where Stokes constraints can be added at every step of the optimization program are to be preferred.
+This further supports our conjecture that formulations where Stokes constraints can be added at every step of the optimization program are to be preferred{: the fact that both configurations behave equally without Stokes constraints and that the branched configuration keeps a relaxation gap when implementing Stokes constraints suggests that these Stokes constraints behave better in linear configurations than in branched configurations.
+For this reason, in the 6D case where all possible configurations are branched, we could not completely eliminate the relaxation gap, while in this case where there is a linear configuration, the relaxation gap vanishes.}